iTwin/changed-elements-react/publish_readme.md

 ### Publishing

 Go to [actions](https://github.com/iTwin/changed-elements-react/actions) on github and run `Changesets Release` github action.
-This will create a release tag, github release, and publish the npm package.
+This will create a release tag, github release, version the package, create a release pr, and publish the npm package.

 ### Post branch release